 Even though risotto is more widely associated with Italy, there’s no denying that many parts of Switzerland adore this dish.
 While saffron risotto is clearly Italian-inspired, it still has its distinct Swiss flavors, especially with its pronounced aroma from wine.

-Requiring less than 30 minutes to prepare, saffron risotto makes a hearty main dish that will warm you up during the winter.
+Requiring less than 30 minutes to prepare, saffron risotto makes a hearty main dish.
+You can even prepare some other side dishes with this risotto to warm you up during the winter.
 Try this dish once, and you’ll fall in love with its lovely silky richness and its pleasant fragrance.

 If you like overnight oats, you’ll like bircher muesli.
 Alright, I know that bircher muesli is basically overnight oats too, but this Swiss dish is too unique and tasty to just simply refer to it as such.